Sesleria: planting, cultivation, and care

 Plan for 4 to 5 plants per square metre, spacing them 30 to 60 cm apart.
 It looks best when planted in groups of 5 to 10 plants for a striking mass effect or to create a light yet full pathway border.

 It must be planted in well-draining soil that does not retain stagnant water in winter.
-In heavy soil, add a spadeful of gravel, some compost, or river sand, as this pretty little herb requires well-drained soil.
+In heavy soil, add a spadeful of gravel, some compost, or river sand, as this pretty little herb needs well-drained soil.

 - Work the soil thoroughly to a good depth